José Augusto do Amaral

 José Augusto do Amaral (1871 – July 12, 1927), known as Preto Amaral, is considered to be the first Brazilian serial killer.

 Amaral was born in Conquista, Minas Gerais, the son of slaves from the Congo and Mozambique.
 When he was 17 years old, he benefitted from Princess Isabel's Lei Áurea law, which was soon to be emancipated.
 Soon after, without much options for work, he ended up joining the army and served in several Brazilian cities, even fighting in the War of Canudos.
 He disappeared several times from the battalions he served, be it in the army or police guard, and finally he was arrested, spending a few months in jail.

 Early life

 In the year 1926, when he was 55 years old and living life as a wanderer surviving on odd jobs, he committed his first alleged crime.
 He was accused of strangling and sodomizing (in that order) a 27-year-old man, the body being later found in the vicinity of the Campo de Marte Airport.
 After that, he allegedly committed two more attacks of the same nature.
-Amaral had also attempted to swindle and violently attack another young man, but the victim had managed to escape because the "Macaco" became frightened and fled, allowing him to report the accident to the police.
+Amaral had also attempted to swindle and violently attack another young man, but the victim had managed to escape because he became frightened and fled, allowing him to report the accident to the police.